 - Make sure that all the courses you finish end up counting for something more than a harsh lesson.

 Related Reading: How To Study When You Feel Unmotivated

-Now, I did think about dropping my courses, but I never actually went through with dropping a course until I got to graduate school.
-By not dropping any of my courses I always got all of my credit hours each and every semester which was super helpful to graduating on time.
+Now, I did think about dropping my courses, but I never actually went through with dropping a class until I got to graduate school.
+By not dropping any of my courses, I always got all of my credit hours each semester.
+Avoiding dropping classes turned out to be helpful for graduating on time.
 Sometimes dropping courses is almost mandatory to avoid getting a super poor GPA, but I would not drop classes if you can avoid them.
 If you have to, you need to make them up at a later date.